 Studies have shown that nearly 50% of children experience teeth grinding at night.

-It can start as soon as teeth come in, so even toddlers and infants can suffer from teeth grinding.
+Teeth grinding can start as soon as teeth come in, so even toddlers and infants can suffer from bruxism.

 Other Risk Factors For Teeth Grinding

-- Personality type: Hyperactive or aggressive personality can make you unconsciously grind your teeth.
+- Personality type: A hyperactive or aggressive personality can make you unconsciously grind your teeth.

-- Other disorders: Suffering from other health conditions can put you at risk of developing bruxism.
+- Other disorders: Suffering from conditions like dementia, Parkinson’s, and ADHD can put you at risk of developing bruxism.

 Is Bruxism A Neurological Disorder?